EnduranceCode/windows-setup-guide/1-fundamental-software.md

 #### 1.3.1.
 Installation

-Follow the [Official instructions](https://learn.microsoft.com/en-us/windows/wsl/install-manual) to manually install [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/).
-Open a PowerShell console as *Administrator* and [enable WSL](https://learn.microsoft.com/en-us/windows/wsl/install-manual#step-1---enable-the-windows-subsystem-for-linux) with the following command:
+Follow the [Official instructions](https://learn.microsoft.com/windows/wsl/install-manual) to manually [enable](https://learn.microsoft.com/windows/wsl/install-manual#step-1---enable-the-windows-subsystem-for-linux) the [**WSL**](https://learn.microsoft.com/windows/wsl/), executing the upcoming command on a PowerShell console with *administrator privileges*.

     dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart

-Before restarting the machine to [enable the Virtual Machine feature](https://learn.microsoft.com/en-us/windows/wsl/install-manual#step-3---enable-virtual-machine-feature), execute the below command on a PowerShell console with administrator privileges:
+Before restarting the machine, execute the below command on the same PowerShell console to [enable the Virtual Machine feature](https://learn.microsoft.com/windows/wsl/install-manual#step-3---enable-virtual-machine-feature).

     dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart

-Restart the machine to complete the [WSL](https://learn.microsoft.com/en-us/windows/wsl/) installation and update to **WSL 2**.
+Reboot the machine to be able to proceed with the [**WSL**](https://learn.microsoft.com/windows/wsl/) installation.

-[Download the latest Linux kernel update package](https://learn.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package) and then execute the downloaded package to install it in the machine (there will be a prompt for elevated permissions that must be accepted).
-A new restart of the machine will probably be needed.

-Set [WSL 2 as your default version](https://learn.microsoft.com/en-us/windows/wsl/install-manual#step-5---set-wsl-2-as-your-default-version) executing the below command on a standard PowerShell command:
+After rebooting your machine, set [**WSL 2**](https://learn.microsoft.com/windows/wsl/basic-commands#set-wsl-version-to-1-or-2) as your default version. executing the below command on a standard PowerShell console.

     wsl --set-default-version 2

+[List all available Linux distributions](https://learn.microsoft.com/windows/wsl/basic-commands#list-available-linux-distributions) executing the bellow command on a standard PowerShell console.

+    wsl --list --online

+From the output of the above command, get the latest available [Ubuntu LTS version](https://ubuntu.com/about/release-cycle) and use it to replace the label **{DISTRO_NAME}** in the upcoming command.
+Then, execute it on a standard PowerShell console to set the [default distribuition](https://learn.microsoft.com/windows/wsl/basic-commands#set-default-linux-distribution).

+    wsl --set-default {DISTRO_NAME}

-Open the [Microsoft Store](https://aka.ms/wslstore) and install the latest [Ubuntu LTS version](https://ubuntu.com/about/release-cycle).
+Replace the label **{DISTRO_NAME}**, in the upcoming command, with the name of the latest available [Ubuntu LTS version](https://ubuntu.com/about/release-cycle) and then execute it on a standard PowerShell console to [install](https://learn.microsoft.com/windows/wsl/install#install-wsl-command) the latest available [Ubuntu LTS version](https://ubuntu.com/about/release-cycle).

+    wsl --install -d {DISTRO_NAME}

+The execution of the above command will [require elevation](https://learn.microsoft.com/windows/security/application-security/application-control/user-account-control/how-it-works), and therefore, Windows will prompt you to [elevate](https://learn.microsoft.com/windows/security/application-security/application-control/user-account-control/how-it-works#the-uac-user-experience).
+If you choose not to [elevate](https://learn.microsoft.com/windows/security/application-security/application-control/user-account-control/how-it-works#the-uac-user-experience), the [**WSL**](https://learn.microsoft.com/windows/wsl/) installation will fail.

+To [update](https://learn.microsoft.com/windows/wsl/troubleshooting#updating-wsl) the [**WSL**](https://learn.microsoft.com/windows/wsl/) installation, execute the following command on a standard PowerShell console.

+    wsl --update

 On a regular PowerShell console, execute the below command to list the installed Linux distributions and check if everything is correct:

     wsl --list --verbose

-If Ubuntu is not running with **WSL 2**, replace the **{LABEL}** in the below command as appropriate and execute it on a PowerShell console.
+If [Ubuntu](https://ubuntu.com/) is not running with [**WSL 2**](https://learn.microsoft.com/windows/wsl/), replace the **{LABEL}** in the below command as appropriate and execute it on a standard PowerShell console.

     wsl --set-version {DISTRO_NAME} 2